ZILtoid1991/dimage/README.md

 * Compression and decompression through phobos' etc.c.zlib.
 * Output mostly works.
 Certain ancillary chunks generate bad checksums on writing, which might not be liked by certain readers.
 * No interlace support yet.
 * Basic processing is fully supported, unsupported chunks are stored as extra embedded data.
-* Currently truecolor images are only supported with up to 8 bit per channel.
+Background indexes, transparencies
+(including indexed) are supported.
+Embedded text support, and APNG extension support will be added.
+* Filtering and defiltering works.
+Note that there might be a few bugs with the filters (please send me examples if you encounter one), and currently there's no automatic filtering.

 ## Windows Bitmap (bmp)